thomaslin2020/uncertainty/README.md

 - You've just started learning about calculating uncertainty values and would like to visualize the intermediate steps of the calculation
 - You need to know the intermediate steps of a calculation
 - You would like to visualize the order of operators in a calculation (Computer Science)
+- You want to take a look at something cool 😎

 - *Note: No computational graphs (show progress) will be generated for calculations with only real number values (no constants and uncertainty values).*